joshtym/3710Assignment2/README.md

 Description
 ---------------------------------------------
-Simple little shape rotational animation that utilizes OpenGL's library to create a rotating three dimensional Pentadra.
+Simple little 'flight simulator' (For lack of a better term) that utilizes OpenGL's library to create multiple rotating three dimensional Pentadras.
+The user uses keys to 'move' around within the world.
+The keys are listed below

 Controls
 ------------------------------------------------